-Conventionally, ports and airports are not considered to be integrated since they service different supply chains, namely high value goods for air transport and bulk commodities for maritime transport.
+Conventionally, ports and airports are not considered to be integrated since they service different supply chains, namely high-value goods for air transport and bulk commodities for maritime transport.
 Maritime and air cargo were typically incompatible, implying that port and airport operations were planned separately.
 Their location only coincided because they both service large metropolitan markets and need to be well connected to road transport systems.
-While this assertion is still valid, several changes took place in recent years with the emergence of a level of integration between port and airport terminals and their transport chains.
+While this assertion is still valid, several changes have taken place in recent years with the emergence of a level of integration between port and airport terminals and their transport chains.

-Globalization involved the offshoring of activities over a wide economic landscape, including high value goods.
-Containerization substantially improved the time performance, the frequency and flexibility of maritime transportation, enabling to support global supply chains.
+Globalization involved the offshoring of activities over a wide economic landscape, including high-value goods.
+Containerization substantially improved the time performance, frequency, and flexibility of maritime transportation, enabling it to support global supply chains.
 This implies that maritime transport can compete more effectively with air transport, but also that both transport systems can reach a level of integration.
-The integration of port and airport terminals takes place over two dimensions; substitution where either a maritime or an air transport segment is substituted for the other, and complementarity where they jointly support new forms of distribution:
+The integration of port and airport terminals takes place over two dimensions; substitution, where either a maritime or an air transport segment is substituted for the other, and complementarity, where they jointly support new forms of distribution:

 - Complementarity.
 Can take place when maritime and air cargo operations are jointly used in supply chain management.
 For instance, a retail distributor could use a location well serviced by maritime and air cargo to be able to import a range of goods according to the most effective forms of transportation.
 While the affordability of containerized maritime transport is usually preferred, a distributor has the alternative to use air services for specific cargoes (e.g. high value) or specific circumstances (e.g. urgency, disruptions in maritime transport).
-This could also lead to new forms of manufacturing where low value components are imported by maritime transportation and high value components are imported by air transportation.
+This could also lead to new forms of manufacturing where low-value components are imported by maritime transportation, and high-value components are imported by air transportation.
 The same rationale applies if a firm is exporting a range of components (or parts) of different levels of added value and transportability.
-Thus, the complementarity between ports and airports is conferring options (arbitrage), flexibility and also redundancy in supply chain management and help reconcile different global distribution systems.
-However, limited evidence is yet available about how such logistical interactions are taking place.
+Thus, the complementarity between ports and airports confers options (arbitrage), flexibility, and also redundancy in supply chain management and helps reconcile different global distribution systems.
+However, limited evidence is yet available about how such logistical interactions occur.

-On an Asia/Europe trade route, the average transit time is about 1 week if air cargo is used and 4 weeks if the cargo is carried on regular container shipping services.
+On an Asia/Europe trade route, the average transit time is about one week if air cargo is used and four weeks if the cargo is carried on regular container shipping services.
 This transit time is reflective of the delays resulting from bringing and consolidating the cargo at an airport and booking available bellyhold carrying capacity.
-Sea/air services using Dubai can connect Asia to Europe in about 2 weeks, which represents a value proposition for time sensitive, but intermediate value goods such as fashion products, electronics and car parts.
-Heavy cargoes such as those related to the oil industry can also be air lifted to difficult to reach places in the Middle East and Africa.
+Sea/air services using Dubai can connect Asia to Europe in about two weeks, representing a value proposition for time-sensitive, intermediate value goods such as fashion products, electronics, and car parts.
+Heavy cargoes such as those related to the oil industry can also be airlifted to difficult to reach places in the Middle East and Africa.
 Within Dubai, the sea to air transit can be done in about 8 hours, but the goal is to reduce this time to 4 hours by improving customs procedures.
-In particular, the transfer between a shipping manifest and a air cargo manifest can be problematic since both industries rely extensively on paper documentation.
-Although there is an efficient sea to air connectivity, this connectivity is not yet seamless.
+In particular, the transfer between a shipping manifest and an air cargo manifest can be problematic since both industries rely extensively on paper documentation.
+Although there is efficient sea to air connectivity, this connectivity is not yet seamless.